kpamungkas/DMN_FoG-ED/README.md

 ----
 The second part of this project is designed to find DMN role in the association between freezing of gait episode and executive dysfunction.
-A third cohort (10 PD patients with STN-DBS @ 2 types of DBS stimulation) experiencing DBS-induced changes in executive dysfunction is utilized to test the models from the first part of the project.
+A third cohort (10 PD patients with STN-DBS) experiencing DBS-induced changes in executive dysfunction is utilized to test the models from the first part of the project.
 Models (OLR vs 3D CNN) are assessed by their accuracy and balanced accuracy.

-R script: OLR.R (Part 2)
+R script: OLR_Final_Revised.R (Part 2)
 Google Colab script: ED_3DCNN_Final_DMN.ipynb (change path of files for Basal Ganglia and Motor models)

 ----